vircon32/ConsoleSoftware/Bios/StandardBios/Readme.txt

     console.
 It is needed by any emulator of this console to perform basic tasks such as start-up and hardware error handling.

+    Current version is 1.2.
+Previous version included a bug showing hex numbers in CPU error messages that has been fixed now.

 ------------------------------------------------------------